skycoin/skywire-testnet/static/script/upgrade/README.md

 ## Getting the upgrade

 Open a console as _root_ **on the manager** node (default IP 192.168.0.2, or your custom one).
-You can find some information about opening a console in the web interface in the [networking guide](https://github.com/skycoin/skywire/wiki/Networking-guide-for-the-official-router#obtain-the-ip-address-through-the-web-interface-by-opening-a-terminal-old-ui).
+Do no open a terminal in the web interface, use either Putty if you're on Windows or a terminal if you're on Mac/Linux.

 Once you opened the terminal, please enter the following commands to start the upgrade: